PhamNguyen18/Conway/README.md

 Usage
 -----
-The Game of Life can be played using either the command line or by creating an instance of the game in a separate file (see `ex_manual_conway.cpp` for an example).
+The Game of Life can be played using either the command line (unavailable at this point) or by creating an instance of the game in a separate file (see `conway.cpp` for an example).

 | :warning: WARNING          |
 |:---------------------------|